User error: In other languages

+In Bulgarian, it is called a "Problem with behind-keyboard device" (Проблем със задклавиатурното устройство).

 In subcultures

 The computing jargon refers to "wetware bugs" as the user is considered part of the system, in a hardware/software/wetware layering.

 The automotive repair persons' version is referring to the cause of a problem as a "faulty steering actuator", "broken linkage between the seat and the steering wheel", "loose nut between the steering wheel and the seat," or more simply, "loose nut behind the wheel."
 Similarly, typewriter repair people used to refer to "a loose nut behind the keyboard" or a "defective keyboard controller."

 The broadcast engineering or amateur radio version is referred to as a "short between the headphones".
-Another term used in public safety 2-way radio (i.e. police, fire, ambulance, etc.) is a "defective PTT button actuator".
+Another term used in public safety two-way radio (i.e. police, fire, ambulance, etc.) is a "defective PTT button actuator".

 Another similar term used in the United States military is "operator headspace and timing issue" or "OHT," borrowing terminology related to the operation of the M2 Browning machine gun.

-"(It's a) carbon based error", indicates a user problem (as humans are a carbon-based life-form), as opposed to a silicon one.
+"(It's a) carbon based error", indicates a user problem (humans are a carbon-based life-form), as opposed to a silicon-based one.

 Some support technicians refer to it as "biological interface error".

-The networking administrators' version is referring to the cause of a problem as a "layer 8 issue", referring to the "user" or "political" layer on top of the 7-layer OSI model of computer networking.
+The networking administrators' version is referring to the cause of a problem as a "layer 8 issue", referring to the "user" or "political" layer on top of the seven-layer OSI model of computer networking.

 In video game culture, user error is sometimes referred to as a "skill issue", often as a retort to the player complaining about the game's perceived unfairness.